Spoof detection using time-delay shallow neural network and feature switching: Spoof detection systems (SDS)

 \subsection{Single feature systems}

 GMM classifier has been the baseline system for all the ASV spoof challenges conducted from 2015 to 2019.
 Bonafide and spoofed trials from the training subset are used to train two GMMs, one for the bonafide ($\lambda_{B}$) and other for the spoofed class ($\lambda_{S}$).
-During testing, a trial $t$, is given to $\lambda_{B}$ and $\lambda_{S}$, and the log-likelihood ($\Lambda$) difference is computed as
+During testing, a trial $t$ is given to $\lambda_{B}$ and $\lambda_{S}$, and the log-likelihood ($\Lambda$) difference is computed as

 The log-likelihood difference is considered as the final score for the trial $t$.
 This simple classifier gave an EER of $1.44\%$ and $7.82\%$ on the evaluation data of ASV-spoof-2015~\cite{tanvina_asvSpoof_2015_rank1} and ASV-spoof-2017~\cite{IS2018_dlfs_replayAttacks} respectively.
-GMM SDS with a set of cepstral coefficients and filterbank energies were explored for the ASV-spoof-2019 challenge.
-The GMM systems with constant-Q cepstral coefficients (CQCC)~\cite{cqcc}, inverse Mel frequency cepstral coefficients (IMFCC)~\cite{imfcc_spkrID}, linear frequency cepstral coefficients (LFCC)~\cite{lfcc_mfcc_comparison}, and linear filterbank energy (LFBE) gave better performance than few other features like Mel frequency cepstral coefficients (MFCC), inverse Mel filterbank energies (IMFBE), and Mel filterbank energies (MFBE).
-To compare the performance of \emph{x}-vector systems with that of the baseline GMM systems, \emph{x}-vector systems were also developed with the same set of features.
+GMM-SDS with a set of cepstral coefficients and filterbank energies were explored for the ASV-spoof-2019 challenge.
+The GMM systems with constant-Q cepstral coefficients (CQCC)~\cite{cqcc,cqcc_journal}, inverse Mel frequency cepstral coefficients (IMFCC)~\cite{imfcc_spkrID}, linear frequency cepstral coefficients (LFCC)~\cite{lfcc_mfcc_comparison}, and linear filterbank energy (LFBE) gave better performance than few other features like Mel frequency cepstral coefficients (MFCC), inverse Mel filterbank energies (IMFBE), and Mel filterbank energies (MFBE).
+To compare the performance of TD-SNN systems with that of the baseline GMM systems, TD-SNN systems were also developed with the same set of features.